-Transcoder Service Click the button to Start/Stop the SNMP service.
+Field Description Service Click the button to Start/Stop the SNMP service.
 Read-only Community Name Used in SNMPv1 and SNMPv2, this parameter is used to specify the Community Name to enable read-only access to the Zixi Broadcaster monitored information.
 If the community string is correct, Zixi Broadcaster will respond with the requested information.
 If the community string is incorrect, Zixi Broadcaster will simply ignores the request and will not respond.
-Read-write Community Name Used in SNMPv1 and SNMPv2, this parameter is used to specify the Community Namto enable read-write access to Zixi Broadcaster.
+Read-write Community Name Used in SNMPv1 and SNMPv2, this parameter is used to specify the Community Name to enable read-write access to Zixi Broadcaster.
 Read-write objects include, for example zbiActive, which indicates and/or sets the Active state of an Input stream.
-For SNMPv3 monitoring systems, click the + button to add authentication credentials and fill-in the following fields: SNMP V3 User name - enter the SNMP user name Users Write access - select the checkbox to allow Read-Write access rights.
-If the checkbox is not selected, the user will have Read-only access rights.
-Password - enter the SNMP user's password.
+SNMP V3 Users For SNMPv3 monitoring systems, click the + button to add authentication credentials and fill-in the following fields: • User name - enter the SNMP user name • Write access - select the checkbox to allow Read-Write access rights.
+If the checkbox is not selected, the user will have Read-only access rights. • Password - enter the SNMP user's password.

 Specify SNMP Trap receivers that will listen to the SNMP Traps that will be sent by Zixi Broadcaster.
-Click the + button to add authentication credentials of the Trap Receiver, by filling-in the following fields: Trap Receivers Community - Specify the community name for access. • Host - Specify the IP address to which the Trap messages will be transmitted.
-Port Specify the Port number to which the Tran messages will be sent.
+Click the + button to add authentication credentials of the Trap Receiver, Trap Receivers by filling-in the following fields:

+- Community Specify the community name for access. - Host Specify the IP address to which the Trap messages will be transmitted.